 If you find yourself as a patient or have a loved one in a clinical setting, it’s important to communicate.
 Patients need to share any new symptoms, fears, or questions with their health care providers because early attention is often preventative medicine in itself.
 Family members, doctors, nurses and friends should encourage quiet periods with no disturbances so patients can get the rest they need.
 Medications taken before, during or after hospitalization need to be carefully checked and assessed, as well.
 Ending the cycle of re-hospitalization is a goal that benefits everyone – patients, families, medical professionals, hospitals, and insurance companies.

-If you have been injured as a result of medical treatment, or if such negligence has proven injurious or fatal to someone you love, you need an advocate on your side – someone who will protect your rights and who is determined to get you the compensation you deserve.
+If you have been injured as a result of medical treatment, or if such negligence has proven injurious or fatal to someone you love, you need an Philadelphia medical malpractice lawyer on your side – someone who will protect your rights and who is determined to get you the compensation you deserve.
 For almost 40 years, the Philadelphia PHS attorneys at Wapner Newman have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.